-Even if you’re doing distance learning, we’ve got you covered.
-Many of these ideas can be mailed with a standard first class stamp.
+Have students still in distance learning?
+Several of these can be mailed with a standard first class stamp.
 (Check out even more ideas you can mail here.)
-If you’d still like to give in person, consider doing a special holiday teacher drive-by to drop off your presents.
-Either way, these inexpensive gift ideas for students are sure to make the 2020 holidays special for your class.
+If you’d still like to give in person, consider doing a special teacher drive-by to say goodbye and drop off your presents.
+Either way, these inexpensive gift ideas for students are sure to please.

 1. Fun Hand Sanitizer Bottles

 Hand sanitizer continues to be a must-have, so give your students a fun way to carry theirs around.
 Grab a set of 24 different sleeves with empty bottles included for about a buck apiece here.

 2. Hand Sanitizer Refillable Bracelets